Skip to main content

 • graphics

 The graphics of the game are widely praised for their beautiful pixel art style and impressive animations, contributing to a visually stunning experience, especially during large-scale battles.
-However, some players note that the pixel graphics can become difficult to discern when zoomed out, and the user interface could use improvement.
-Overall, the art style is considered a highlight, enhancing the game's appeal despite some gameplay criticisms.
+However, some users note that the pixel graphics can become difficult to distinguish when zoomed out, and the user interface could use improvement.
+Overall, the art style is considered a highlight of the game, enhancing its appeal despite some gameplay criticisms.

 • “Mainly played through the campaign, and while the game definitely takes a bit of getting used to, I've greatly enjoyed the gameplay loop, siege battles with an insane amount of units, and the beautiful pixel graphics.”